“Kyle, you are my everything and you have made my life worth living. I will continue to help you write your poetry and I know you will be successful.”

 "Still the Love", got the attention of Jerry Streeter, a Grammy Nominated Producer (The Lumineers, Brandi Carlile).
 Jerry was deeply touched by what he heard and he invited us to Bear Creek Studio to record our debut album.
 While at Bear Creek, Jerry suggest we name the album "Marie" (Heather's middle name) as he stated none of this would have happened if it weren’t for Heather.

 The music and our band, The Dales, didn't exist when Heather was alive.
 They only lived only as child like dreams, but now here we sit with a life-inspired album named after my soul mate Heather Marie Allman.
-We have been afforded the opportunity to work with one of today’s great music producers, “Still the Love” and subsequently the music of “Marie” grabbed the ear of a major management company and this Saturday, April 15th we are playing to a sold out crowd of over 1,000 people.
+We have been afforded the opportunity to work with one of today’s great music producers, we have sat down with NPR to discuss “Still the Love”, and we have built an incredible team around us.

 The universe may take away the physical presence of the ones we hold so dearly, but joy can be found again.
 Joy may look and feel different, but it still has the ability to radiate through out the soul.